rsibanez89/simple-post-messages-sails/README.md

 6. Start the app and go to http://localhost:1337/.

 It is awful, It doesn't have any style and it doesn't validate any data.
 It just store what I send in the form but it's working.
 We can add new messages and then go to http://localhost:1337/message/ and check them all.
+Actually, depending on the browser it can check the email is a valid email address.

 ### Showing the stored messages